LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-InstallJekyllOnWSL.md

 I honestly just attempted to install the latest versions.

+I went to [this forum](https://softans.com/question/error-while-executing-gem-gemfilepermissionerror-you-dont-have-write-permissions-for-the-var-lib-gems-2-7-0-directory/) to work out how to install Ruby effectively as installing it can be a pain.

 ```
 sudo apt-get update -y && sudo apt-get upgrade -y
 sudo apt-add-repository ppa:brightbox/ruby-ng